 Files matching the expression are preferred to be retained in the repository, while files not matching it are preferred to be stored somewhere else.

-The name of the key is the filename, and the content consists of a timestamp, either 1 (present) or 0 (not present), and the UUID of the repository that has or lacks the file content.
+The name of the key is the filename, and the content consists of a timestamp, either 1 (present) or 0 (not present) or X (dead), and the UUID of the repository that has or lacks the file content.

 1287290776.765152s 1 e605dca6-446a-11e0-8b2a-002170d25c55 1287290767.478634s 0 26339d22-446b-11e0-9101-002170d25c55